 Somos una comunidad de fieles en la que todo el que lo desea es bienvenido, una comunidad tan diversa como las muchas caras de Santa Fe.
 Al honrar a cada ser como hijo de Dios, aspiramos a seguir los pasos de Cristo, a amar y servir a los necesitados de nuestra propia comunidad y más halla.
 Adramos según la tradición Episcopal y nos nutrimos espiritualmente de oración, estudio y hermandad.

-Sunday, October 26, 9:15 am
+Sunday, January 18 at 9:15 am

-Sunday, November 2, 9:15 am
+Sunday, February 1 at 9:15 am

 Mother Catherine will continue her series on Fundamentals of the Faith, this time on the Eucharist.